What does ‘kick’ mean?

 • I’ve kicked the booze for good this time. (quitting a habit/addiction)

 Kick is a regular verb.
-The past tense is kicked and the past participle is Kicked.
+The past tense is kicked and the past participle is kicked.
 I’ll give you an example sentence of each tense:

 • I always kick my sister when she’s mean to me. (present)